-Obviously you’re only going to get shares in the first place if your content is amazing.
+Obviously, you’re only going to get shares in the first place if your content is amazing.
 This is another great reason to give your best to your posts, every single day.
-You’ll improve over time, of course, but if you give your best to each post you’re more likely to create compelling, sharable posts over time.
+You’ll improve over time, of course, but if you give your best to each post you’re more likely to create compelling, shareable posts over time.

 But this is nebulous—“good” content is subjective.
 You need a more concrete way to get shares, and fortunately, the concrete method is also the easier method.

 It’s called reciprocity.
 If you want people to share your content then you have to reach out and share other people’s content.
 It’s really that simple.
 Find the other bloggers in your niche.
 These are your people—this is your community.
 Join their conversation.
 Watch what other people have to say.
 Riff on it.
 Politely argue about it.
 And above all, link every source of inspiration.
 It’s the fastest way to gain attention from other influencers in your sphere.

 Visiting another blogger’s website is like visiting a friend’s house.
 You may have two opportunities to act as a guest—commenting, which is like stopping by for coffee, and guest posting, which is a little like showing up for a formal dinner party.

 Let’s talk about heading over for coffee first.
 You want to avoid spamming—that is, commenting on other people’s blog posts just to advertise your site.
 This is the wrong way to promote your blog.
 Remember, other people’s sites aren’t billboards for your blog.